 News and promotional messages consist of special announcements, offers, and programs, that make the brand offers extra attractive to the audience.

-The marketing message examples listed above is not an inclusive list.
+The marketing message examples listed above are not an inclusive list.
 As and when required, brands can create other kinds of marketing messages and communication.

 How to create your messaging hierarchy and architecture?